Unskilledcrab/Hierarchy/README.md

 └─ Person: 8 'Marketing Manager'
 Person: 9 'COO'

-We search through all nodes in the hierarchy for the one with Id = 7
+We search through all nodes in the hierarchy for the one with this id
-Person: 7 'Financial Senior Team Lead'
+Person: 14 'Financial Project 2: Lead'

 We get all other nodes that are at the same level as this node
-Person: 5 'Financial Manager'
-Person: 6 'Financial Designer'
+Person: 13 'Financial Project 1: Lead'
-Person: 8 'Marketing Manager'

 We get all descendant nodes of this node
-Person: 14 'Financial Project 2: Lead'
 Person: 19 'Financial Project 2: Member 1'
 Person: 20 'Financial Project 2: Member 2'
 Person: 21 'Financial Project 2: Member 3'